a2life/shogi-board/readme.md

     <div class='board-app'></div>

-This will show shogiboard with 'normal' size.
+This will show shogi board with 'normal' size.

     <div class='board-app large'></div>

-This will show shogiboard with 'large' size.
+This will show shogi board with 'large' size.

 Then attach the Javascript snippet with the array object with name 'initialSetup__ts81'.